macthecadillac/vimdo/README.md

 ## Configuration

 Configurations can be global or local.
-Global configurations reside in your `init.vim` whereas local configurations live in `.axe.vim` in your local directory (either in the same folder as the file in buffer or in the root of the `git` repository).
+Global configurations reside in your global configuration (usually in `init.vim`) whereas local configurations live in `.axe.vim` in your local directory (either in the same folder as the file in buffer or in the root of the `git` repository).
 Local configurations, if found, always have precedence over global configurations.

 ### Hooks to shell commands